The Lucky One (film): Plot

 On the anniversary of Drake's death, Beth becomes distraught and Logan calms her down.
-Keith tries to stop the budding relationship between Beth and Logan, but Beth stands up to Keith, showing that she is not intimidated by him anymore.
-Keith learns that Logan was asking about her when he first arrived in town and steals the photo, telling Beth that Logan has been stalking her.
+Keith tries to stop the budding relationship between Beth and Logan, but she stands up to him, showing that she is no longer intimidated by him.

+Discovering that Logan was asking about Beth when he first arrived in town, Keith steals the photo, making her believe that Logan has been stalking her.
 Her trust destroyed, she is distraught and sends Logan away.
-Ellie tries to soften Beth, explaining to her that it isn't Logan's fault he survived and Drake did not.
+Ellie tries to soften Beth, explaining it isn't Logan's fault he survived and Drake did not.

 An intoxicated Keith sees Logan walking with his dog and angrily confronts him, drawing his gun while people on the street begin to panic and run.
 Logan disarms him, turning the weapon over to another officer.
-He then heads home to pack, finding a photo of Beth's brother, Drake, inside a book Ben had given him.
+He then heads home to pack, finding a photo of Beth's brother Drake inside a book Ben had given him.
 The tattoo on Drake's forearm says "Aces" and he realizes that Drake was the sergeant from the night raid.
-He returns to Beth's house to tell her what he knows of how Drake died.
+Logan returns to Beth's to tell her what he knows of how Drake died.

-At Judge Clayton's, Keith is shocked and embarrassed over what he did though his father tells him it will all blow over before the election.
-Keith walks out into a gathering storm, leaving his badge behind, and goes to Beth to plead for reconciliation.
-When she gently but firmly refuses, he threatens to take Ben away.
+At Judge Clayton's, Keith is shocked and embarrassed over what he did, although his father assures him it will all blow over before the election.
+Keith walks out into a gathering storm, leaving his badge behind, pleading to Beth to reconcile.
+When she gently but firmly refuses, he again threatens to take Ben away.

 Ben overhears and runs out into the storm, followed by Keith and Beth, just as Logan arrives.
 Ellie urges Logan to follow.
-Ben is en route to the treehouse, but the rope bridge gives way and he falls into the river along with his father, just as Beth and Logan arrive.
+Ben is en route to the treehouse, but the rope suspension bridge gives way and he falls into the river along with his father, just as Beth and Logan arrive.
 Keith, caught in the rope of the bridge, calls to Logan who grabs Ben and hands him to Beth.
 Before Logan can return for Keith, the treehouse falls on him and he is swept away in the raging river to his death.

 Back home, Beth thanks Logan for saving her son.
-Logan explains that Drake died saving one of his own men.
-He starts to leave, but Beth runs after him and says that he belongs with them.
-Later, Logan, Beth, Zeus, and Ben celebrate Ben's 9th birthday together.
+He explains that Drake died saving one of his own men.
+Then Logan starts to leave, but Beth runs after him and says that he belongs with them.

+A year passes, finding Logan, Beth, Ben and Zeus celebrating Ben's 9th birthday together.